ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Free, and the Home of the Brave ?
+ree, and the Home of the Brave ?
 On the shore dimly seen thro’ the mist of the deep,
 Where’s the foe’s haughty host in dread silence reposes,
 What is that which the breeze, o’er the towering steep,